rugk/fp3-unlock/README.md

 # FP3 unlock

 Generates the FP3 verify code for bootloader unlocking locally in your browser (the private way™).
+See [the Fairphone forum post](https://forum.fairphone.com/t/oem-unlock-input-verify-code/56231?u=rugk).

 ## Mirrors